Health-RI/health-ri-metadata/README.md

 ### Scope and current state of the Health-RI core metadata schema

-Building on the [1st version of the metadata schema](https://github.com/Health-RI/health-ri-metadata/tree/master), the scope of the plateau 2 version is to incorporate both [DCAT-AP NL](https://geonovum.github.io/DCAT-AP-NL30/) and the (yet to be finalized) [HealthDCAT-AP](https://healthdcat-ap.github.io/), as well as Health-RI specific requirements / needs for the National Health Data Catalogue.
+Building on the [1st version of the metadata schema](https://github.com/Health-RI/health-ri-metadata/tree/master), the scope of the plateau 2 version is to incorporate both [DCAT-AP NL](https://geonovum.github.io/DCAT-AP-NL30/) and the (yet to be finalized) [HealthDCAT-AP](https://healthdcat-ap.github.io/), as well as Health-RI specific requirements / needs for the [National Health Data Catalogue](https://catalogus.healthdata.nl/).
 It introduces several health-related properties (indicated in blue in the UML diagram below), with (where applicable) suggested or required controlled vocabularies.

 Please note that HealthDCAT-AP has currently not officially been finalized and is subject to change and further specification.
 Once the official release is published, we will reevaluate and make the Health-RI schema compatible with HealthDCAT-AP.
 The current version of the model is based on the HealthDCAT-AP draft, version of 16-12-2024.
 In that version, cardinalities of HealthDCAT-AP are dependent for different access rights (public, restricted, non-public).
 It was decided to be compliant to the [open](https://healthdcat-ap.github.io/OPEN%20DATA%20HealthDCAT-AP%203.0.0.drawio.png) version for now, and cardinalities from that UML diagram of the HealthDCAT-AP specification were used as a reference for compliance checking.

 In addition, several **ELSI**-related metadata fields, as [gathered](https://health-ri.atlassian.net/wiki/spaces/HA/pages/469893133/Metadata+rondom+gebruiksvoorwaarden+en+authenticatie+autorisatie+en+ELSI+aspecten#Catalogus) by the Health-RI ELSI team, are included in this draft version, although not mandatory.
 The use of these properties will be explored and evaluated once the new version is implemented in the catalogue.

-Next to that, the **Project** and **Study** classes are introduced, but still contain minimal properties.
+Next to that, the [**Project**](#project) and [**Study**](#study) classes are introduced, but still contain minimal properties.
 The proposed properties, cardinalities and ranges are a starting point, and your input on these two classes is very welcome!
 If you would like to join the discussions on these two classes, feel free to contact us.

 Finally, the newly introduced property `data origin` (in grey in the UML), with the goal to discriminate non-synthetic from synthetic data, is included in the draft.
 We now propose to further indicate the **nature of the data** (eg. Whole genome sequencing data, or questionnaire data) with `healthdcatap:healthTheme`.

-Several classes have been included from of DCAT-AP NL and HealthDCAT-AP without further specification so far at Health-RI.
-This includes the DataService class.
+Several classes have been included from [DCAT-AP NL](https://docs.geostandaarden.nl/dcat/dcat-ap-nl30/) and [HealthDCAT-AP](https://healthdcat-ap.github.io/) without further specification so far at Health-RI.
+This includes the [DataService class](#data-service).
 Therefore, these classes can be used, but are not yet further modelled to reflect specific needs of dataholders for the National Health Data Catalogue.

 ### Mandatory and Recommended

-In the version 2 of the schema, we extended the current version, which is based on the [DCAT-AP 3.0](https://semiceu.github.io/DCAT-AP/releases/3.0.0/) specification, by adding new properties from [HealthDCAT-AP](https://healthdcat-ap.github.io/) and [DCAT-AP NL](https://docs.geostandaarden.nl/dcat/dcat-ap-nl30/), as well as changing cardinalities in order to make it compatible with both extensions.
+In the version 2 of the schema, we extended the [current version](https://github.com/Health-RI/health-ri-metadata/releases/tag/v1.0.0), which is based on the [DCAT-AP 3.0](https://semiceu.github.io/DCAT-AP/releases/3.0.0/) specification, by adding new properties from [HealthDCAT-AP](https://healthdcat-ap.github.io/) and [DCAT-AP NL](https://docs.geostandaarden.nl/dcat/dcat-ap-nl30/), as well as changing cardinalities in order to make it compatible with both extensions.
 Please note that [HealthDCAT-AP](https://healthdcat-ap.github.io/) is still in its draft version, so we made some properties less strict than what it currently specifies.
 In the HRI schema, we categorize components into `mandatory` and `recommended` classes and properties.
 A potential third category, `optional`, may be introduced in the future.